nguye800/ECE-461-Project1-CLI/README.md

  - from functools import lru_cache
 - Use git metadata on HF model for metric
 - Use Purdue GenAI studio api to get info (modify chatgpt_api.py)
-- ScoreCard:
+- ScoreCard: instantiate all submetrics and run scoring functions get to get full score and save submetric and total score values.
+Add function to print all results to CLI.
-- Size: add function to pull model parameter
+- Size: use "parameters" value from api
-- RampUpTime:
+- RampUpTime: Use GenAI studio api, write a prompt to go to the model url's model card page and evaluate ease of use from the perspective of a junior dev
-- PerformanceClaims:
+- PerformanceClaims: use "model-index" from api to get eval results
-- License:
+- License: use "tags" -> "license:xxxx"
-- DatasetQuality:
+- Dataset Quality: If dataset available, use hf api to get dataset info, check likes, downloads, license
-- Code Quality:
+- Code Quality: if code available, use GenAI studio to assess code quality
-- BusFactor:
+- BusFactor: Web scraper, look at git metadata for hf repo and for the last 200 commits check # of unique contributors by id
-- AvailableDatasetAndCode:
+- AvailableDatasetAndCode: look for "tags" -> "dataset" "tags" -> "library_name"